Live From SF Sketchfest 2020

 Then there is a picture of the two of you in what looks like pajama tops, both of which are featuring the Grinch,

-So in both of these cases, you are dressed eerily alike.
+and they are identical pajama tops.
+So, in both these cases, you are dressed eerily alike.

+Is it eerie?
 Was it planned or unplanned?
+It was,

 I want you to remember this is a podcast now.

 The pajama tops, it's become such a joke amongst our families that my mom bought us matching pajamas just so not only are we twins during the day, but at night.
+While you sleep.

 Yeah, while we sleep.

-No, it was, like, I had a bunch of those t-shirts, so I gave one to Wiki, but that's one of her favorite.
+And your Asbury Lane shirts, was that a coincidence or a plan?
+No, it was like I had a bunch of those t-shirts, so I gave one to Wiki, but that's one of her favorite things.

 Forgive me for wearing the shirt that you gave me.
+I'm so sorry.

 Sue me.
+Oh, Lord.

 How did this start happening?

-So neither of these are actual evidence of what you claim happens, which is that you guys accidentally dress alike.
+So, neither of these are actual evidence of what you claim happens, which is that you guys accidentally dress alike.

-So here are my questions for you, Matt.
+So, here are my questions for you, Matt.

 How did this start happening?